 Easy to use

-The fact that you can comfortably be able to use it with one hand makes it the best monocular for bird watching.
+The fact that you can comfortably be able to use it with one hand makes it one of the best monocular for bird watching.
 It does have a large one-hand focus wheel that makes it easy for you to get high definition images.